MeditoolsBV/.github/.github/ISSUE_TEMPLATE/new_feature.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Why?**
 Add why we should prioritize this.
-Reasons include user, strategic, technical or other reasons
+Reasons include user, strategic, technical or other reasons.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.